Kushuuu617/Purchase-Order-Discrepancy-Checker-GUI-Automation-Tool/README.md

 A robust **Python GUI application** built with **Tkinter** and **Selenium** to automate the process of verifying Purchase Orders (POs) from an ERP system.

-This tool checks if the **billed amount** is less than the **total PO amount**, skipping “Global Blanket Agreement” POs, and exports discrepancies to an Excel file.
+This tool checks if the **billed amount** is less than the **total PO amount**, skipping unwanted POs, and exports discrepancies to an Excel file.
 It comes with a **user-friendly GUI** and real-time logging.

 ---